-Canadian employers, on the other hand, can select skilled workers they need faster and more efficiently than ever before.
+On the other hand, Canadian employers can select the skilled workers they need faster and more efficiently than ever before.

-Express Entry is a system used by the Immigration to manage applications for Canada visa under the following federal immigration programs:
+Express Entry is a system used by Immigration to manage applications for Canada visas under the following federal immigration programs:

-The system is in fact a pool of global talent from which both the federal and provincial government and Canadian employers select those professionals whose skills they need most.
-The system has also reduced processing times, and the flow of applications is managed quicker and more efficiently.
+The system is a pool of global talent from which the federal and provincial governments and Canadian employers select those professionals whose skills they need most.
+The system has also reduced processing times and the flow of applications is managed quicker and more efficiently.

-Anyone can register in the System Applicants can register by providing the information about their skills, work experience, education, language and abilities.
+Anyone can register in the System.
+Applicants can register by providing information about their skills, work experience, education, language, and abilities.

 Those selected by the Canadian Government will be invited to apply for a Canada visa under the Federal Skilled Workers Class or the Federal Skilled Trades Class.

-Those selected by a Canadian employer will be offered a job and consequently will be able to apply for Permanent Residency based on the pre-arranged offer of employment.
+Those selected by a Canadian employer will be offered a job and consequently can apply for Permanent Residency based on the pre-arranged offer of employment.

 The Express Entry database ranks all those registered in it according to the Comprehensive Ranking System (CRS), which evaluates the following factors:

-These candidates will have a maximum of 90 days to submit a complete application, and the applications will be processed within 6 months.
+These candidates will have a maximum of 90 days to submit a complete application, and the applications will be processed within six months.

-Canadian provinces are also able to select and recruit candidates registered under Express Entry through their Provincial Nominee Programs.
+Canadian provinces can also select and recruit candidates registered under Express Entry through their Provincial Nominee Programs.

 You can run a quick online Express Entry eligibility test to see whether you are eligible for the Express Entry pool and which immigration program out of the three is more relevant to you.